WhyN0tD0t/Huffman-Compression/README.md

 It contains the frequencies of all characters used in file.
 When decompressing, the new binary tree is created using the dictionary text file. <br>
-When all this is done the bit extraction of compressed file begins. <br> In that moment every character is recreated and then rewritten to the new file "output-file" <br>
+When all this is done the bit extraction of compressed file begins. <br> In that moment every character is recreated and then rewritten to the new file "output-file" <br> <br>